 - Select Administration | Alerts | Alert Settings.
 The Alert Settings window is displayed. - 2.
 Click Edit. - 3.
 For each type of Event, check the type of alert notification, SNMP and/or Email, that should be sent. - 4.
 For each event type for which you requested email alerts, specify the target email address.
-To specify more than one email address for an event type, click the target email address.
-To specify more than one email address for an event type, click the target email address.
+To specify more than one email address for an event type, click the 🛅 icon, and select Add Row.